 Do you like answering crossword puzzles?
 Playing chess or other board games?
 Or, do you want to see yourself playing tennis two times a week?
-Do you want to spend more time gardening or wood working?
+Do you want to spend more time gardening or woodworking?
 These are just few of the many things that can surely fill your days in retirement.
 They constantly stimulate your mind and body without the risk of stressing you too much.

 Make marital adjustments now.

 Open communication is a must.
-You should plan how your daily activities at home be done once you stop working.
+You should plan how your daily activities at home are done once you stop working.
 Can you see yourself washing the dishes while your wife is at work?
 Do you see yourself spending more time in the kitchen as your wife prepares to go to work?
-Bringing up such issue before retirement can greatly reduce your anxiety about retirement.
+Bringing up such an issue before retirement can greatly reduce your anxiety about retirement.

 When planning for a weekend activity outdoors, make sure to include your spouse.
 If your wife does not share the same passion for leisure activities, make sure you have activities that you can do together.
 Remember that retirement must be filled with chances for couples to have more time together.
 Never let retirement trigger marital problems.
 Instead, use it to strengthen your relationship.

 Isolation is one of the common reasons why retirees become prone to anxiety and depression.
-One way to counter such risk is to build your own social network.
+One way to counter such a risk is to build your own social network.
 Don’t rest on the thought that you already have a social network created from your working days.
-Remember that your colleagues and other friends are not retiring at the same time with you.
+Remember that your colleagues and other friends are not retiring at the same time as you.

 So, start developing friendships outside the workplace.
 Begin by looking for people who share the same hobbies with you.
 This is to ensure you won’t find yourself anxiously waiting for your former colleagues to invite you.
 Your social network in retirement must consist of fellow retirees and your former colleagues.